subhashsomarouthu/subhashsomarouthu/README.md

 I am Subhash,

-An enthusiastic and inquisitive intern in the field of Data Science at Almabetter.

 With a strong academic background in Information Technology and 1.5 years of experience as a Quality Assurance Analyst, I have a solid foundation in Python, SQL.With a keen interest in cutting-edge technologies, I'm on a thrilling journey to explore the world of Data Science and Machine Learning, leveraging my skills to contribute to innovative projects.